Syllabus

 Quizzes and Tests

-Short quizzes will be given each Wednesday during a unit to evaluate the students’ abilities to answer AP test-like questions individually.
-These quizzes will be graded in class so students understand how they are graded.
-Tests will be given at the end of each unit.
-All students wanting to improve their score on a test can come in and do test corrections with the teacher as long as they have done all assignments from the unit on time as well as the review before taking the test.
-Half credit will then be given for missed questions that are corrected.
-To earn that half credit, students must write the questions they missed out, write the correct answer and explain why it is the correct answer.
+Short quizzes will be given during a unit throughout the semester as well to evaluate the students’ abilities to answer AP test-like questions individually.
+These quizzes will be graded in class using scoring guides so students understand how they are graded.
+Tests will only be given after more than one chapter is completed and will include information for the multiple chapters like the AP Exam.
+All students wanting to improve their score on a test can come in and do test corrections with the teacher if they have completed all assignments from the unit as well as the test review prior to taking the test.
+For each missed question that are corrected, 1/4 credit will be given.
+These corrections must be done within two weeks that the test was returned.
+Students who would like to redo a test can meet with Mrs. Berwick to create a plan using the Berwick's Assessment ReDo Form as long as they have met all the qualifications stated on the form.

 Make up work from absences